Linux - Internal hardware

 This is sooo WRONG !!!

-4. Trying to "purge" the swap is useless because everything which is already in there (and is washed up by the "cleaning" commands) will be put back there by the running processes requiring memory and the kernel doing its best to let everybody run as smooth as possible
+• Trying to purge the swap is useless because everything which is stored there (and is washed up by the cleaning commands) will be put back there by the running processes requiring memory and the kernel doing its best to let everybody run as smooth as possible.

 • has not enough RAM : consider an hardware upgrade